Powdered milk is one of the essential survival foods to have stockpiled in case of an emergency.

 - When the milk is completely dry, let it cool before using a food processor or blender to grind it into a powder.

 Ready to use your milk?
-See our powdered milk ratios chart.
+See our milk powder to water ratio charts.

 Do you make your own powdered milk?
 Share your tips in the comments section below.